instructor-ai/instructor/docs/prompting/self_criticism/reversecot.md

     reconstructed_prompt = reconstruct_prompt(response)
     print(reconstructed_prompt.reconstructed_prompt)
     """
-    reconstructed_prompt='Mary has 40 window ledges, and each ledge has 2 potted plants on it.
-She received 18 new potted plants yesterday.
-How many potted plants will Mary have in total?'
+    Mary received 18 new potted plants.
+She already has 2 potted plants on each of the 40 window ledges in her backyard.
+How many potted plants does she have now?
     """

     original_condition_list = deconstruct_prompt_into_condition_list(query)
     new_condition_list = deconstruct_prompt_into_condition_list(
         reconstructed_prompt.reconstructed_prompt
     )
-    print(original_condition_list)
+    print(original_condition_list.model_dump_json(indent=2))
     """
+    {
-    conditions = [
+      "conditions": [
-        'Mary received 18 new potted plants.',
+        "Mary received 18 new potted plants.",
-        'Mary already has 2 potted plants on each of the 40 window ledges.',
+        "Mary has 2 potted plants on each of the 40 window ledges in her backyard.", "We are required to find the total number of potted plants Mary will have."
       ]
+    }
     """
-    print(new_condition_list)
+    print(new_condition_list.model_dump_json(indent=2))
     """
+    {
-    conditions = [
+      "conditions": [
-        'Mary has 40 window ledges.',
+        "Mary received 18 new potted plants.",
-        'Each ledge has 2 potted plants on it.',
+        "She already has 2 potted plants on each of the 40 window ledges in her backyard."
-        'Mary received 18 new potted plants yesterday.', ]
+      ]
+    }
     """

     feedback = generate_feedback(
+        original_condition_list.conditions,
-        original_condition_list.conditions, new_condition_list.conditions
+        new_condition_list.conditions
     )
     print(feedback.model_dump_json(indent=2))
     """
     {
-      "detected_inconsistencies": [],
+      "detected_inconsistencies": [
-      "feedback": "The reconstructed list is roughly equivalent to the original list.
-No inconsistencies detected.", "is_equal": true
+        "The reconstructed list is missing the requirement to find the total number of potted plants Mary will have."
+      ],
+      "feedback": "Add the requirement of finding the total number of potted plants Mary will have to the reconstructed condition list to match the original condition list.",
+      "is_equal": false
     }
     """

     if not feedback.is_equal:
         response = revise_response(response, feedback)

-    print(response)
+    print(response.model_dump_json(indent=2))
     """
-    chain_of_thought="First, let's determine how many potted
-    plants Mary already has on her window ledges.
-Since there are 40 window ledges and each ledge has 2 potted plants, we calculate the total number of potted plants by multiplying 40 by 2.\n\n40 window ledges * 2 potted plants per ledge = 80 potted plants.\n\nNext, we add the 18 new potted plants she received yesterday to the 80 potted plants she already has:\n\n80 potted plants + 18 new potted plants = 98 potted plants.\n\nTherefore, Mary will have a total of 98 potted plants." correct_answer='98'
+    {
+      "chain_of_thought": "First, we note that Mary starts with 18 potted plants.
+According to the problem, she bought 2 packs of 40 new potted plants.
+So, to find the total number of plants she will have, we add the number of plants she initially has to the number she bought.
+This gives us 18 (initial) + 2 * 40 (new) = 18 + 80 = 98 potted plants.",
+      "correct_answer": "98 potted plants"
+    }
     """
 ```